1Jajen1/propCheck/README.md

 +++ OK, passed 100 tests.
 ```

-In this example propCheck ran 100 tests with random Pairs of integers and checks if addition over integers is commutative.
+In this example propCheck ran 100 tests with random pairs of integers and checks if addition over integers is commutative.

 `propCheck` can also take an argument of type `Args` to change the way tests are run:
 ```kotlin